eygilbert/egdb_intl/Readme.md

 `egdb_intl` is a set of C++ source files with functions to access the Kingsrow international draughts endgame databases.
 This package can easily be integrated into existing C++ draughts programs.
 The source files are identical to those used in the Kingsrow draughts program.

+For Java users, Jan-Jaap van Horssen has created a Java Native Interface to the drivers.
+A zip file containing the binaries and sources can be downloaded here: http://edgilbert.org/InternationalDraughts/downloads/KingsrowEgdbJava.zip

+For other languages, see the repository branch named `dll`.
+There is a DLL interface to the drivers that can be used in many Windows environments.
+There are also several files that can be included in a VBA project in the folder VBA_test.

 # Overview

-The source code can be compiled for Windows using Microsoft Visual Studio 2015, and for Linux using g++ or Clang.
+The source code can be compiled for Windows using Microsoft Visual Studio 2019, and for Linux using g++ or Clang.
 The function `egdb_lookup()` to lookup the value of a position in the database is thread-safe and can be used in a multi-threaded search engine.

-The code can be used to access 2 versions of the win, loss, draw (WLD) database, and a single version of the moves-to-conversion (MTC) database.
-These databases have information for positions with up to 8 pieces and with up to 5 pieces on one side.
+The code can be used to access 2 versions of the win, loss, draw (WLD) database, a distance-to-win (DTW) database, and a distance-to-conversion (MTC) database.
+With the exception of the DTW db, these databases have information for positions with up to 8 pieces and with up to 5 pieces on one side.
+The DTW db has information for position with up to 7 pieces.

-From 2010 to 2014 I distributed version 1 of the databases on a portable external hard drive.
+From 2010 to 2014 I distributed version 1 of the WLD databases on a portable external hard drive.
 This database is 407gb of data, which includes a small subset of 9-piece positions, 5 men vs. 4 men (I disabled the 9-piece functionality in this driver because I found through testing that on average it was less effective than not using it).
 In 2014, I created version 2 by re-compressing the database using better compression techniques, and excluding more positions to make the compression work better.
 Version 2 is 56gb of data, and is available for download from a file server.
 See link below.

 You can contact me at [eygilbert@gmail.com](eygilbert@gmail.com) if you have questions or comments about these drivers.